PersonHood/OpSec/OpSecPre.md

 - Not The Same Bat Time
 - Not The Same Bat Place

-### Usage 3.0
+### Usage

->Layer 0
+>Layer 3.0

 - No Apps
 - No Apps Unproxied
 - No Websites
 - No Websites Not Over Tor
 - No Non-Onion Websites Over Tor
-- No Lazy Tor / Orbot usage - New ID, Country
+- No Lazy Tor / Orbot usage
+    - New ID & Country Often

 ### Data